venusha1/Test-Drive-Synapse-Link-For-CosmosDB-With-1-Click/README.md

 - Click on the newly deployed Synapse workspace.
 - Click on link 'Open' inside the box labelled as 'Open Synapse Studio'.
 - Click on 'Log into Github' after workspace is opened.
 Provide your credentials for the github account holding the forked out repository.
-- After logging in into your github account, click on 'Integrate' icon in the left panel.
+- After logging in into your github account, click on 'Notebook' icon in the left panel.
 A blade will appear from right side of the screen.
 - Make sure that 'main' branch is selected as 'Working branch' and click 'Save'.

 ![PostDeployment-1](https://raw.githubusercontent.com/Azure/Test-Drive-Synapse-Link-For-CosmosDB-With-1-Click/main/images/1.gif)